KDE/clazy/docs/checks/README-qt6-deprecated-api-fixes.md

 QDir::addResourceSearchPath() becomes QDir::addSearchPath() with prefix.
 Only warning are emitted for addResourceSearchPath.

-QProcess::start(), execute(), startDetached() becomes QProcess::startCommand(), executeCommand(), startDetachedCommand().
+QProcess::start() becomes QProcess::startCommand().

 QResource::isCompressed() is replaced with QResource::compressionAlgorithm()

-QSignalMapper::mapped() is replaced with QSignalMapper::mappedInt, mappedString, mappedWidget, mappedObject depending on the argument of the functino.
+QSignalMapper::mapped() is replaced with QSignalMapper::mappedInt, mappedString, mappedObject depending on the argument of the function.

 QString::SplitBehavior is replaced with Qt::SplitBehavior.